Mon - Fri: 7:00 AM to 7:00 PM

 3. Adding the correct amount of new, clean fluid that your transmission requires

 Once the system has been flushed, your car’s transmission runs smoothly.
-Your eAutocollision.com technician provides this service as part of a regular tune-up or when your vehicle shows signs of transmission irregularities.
+Your waxmanoftristate.com technician provides this service as part of a regular tune-up or when your vehicle shows signs of transmission irregularities.
 Most vehicles have a transmission flush on a list of scheduled maintenance.

 What’s the Difference Between a Transmission Flush and Change?